 - Help you decide if genetic testing is right for you

 - Provide you with support and guidance throughout the testing experience

 - Develop a plan tailored to your specific needs that may include recommendations for ongoing surveillance and preventative measures

-Examining your cancer risk through genetic counseling and testing could save your life – and possibly the lives of family members.
+Examining your cancer risk through genetic counseling and testing could save your life-and possibly the live of family members.
 The Cancer Genetics Program can help you:

-- Feel assured in having a plan for surveillance and prevention if you are at risk
+- Feel assured in having a plan for screening and risk-reduction if you are at increased risk

 - Decide if you need to consider medical options to decrease your risks

 - Avoid unnecessary interventions for family members who do not have inherited risk

 - Understand the ultimate cause of cancer in yourself and/or family members

 As part of the Cancer Genetics Program, each and every patient getting any type of breast imaging procedure performed at St. Mark's Women's Diagnostic Center will also receive a complimentary screening risk assessment that will show if they are at high risk for developing breast cancer.
 If your results show that you are at risk, you may discuss this with your physician and a referral to Informed DNA can be arranged.